Pranali-05/Analyzing-E-commerce-Sales-data/README.md

 Sample Sales Data, Order Info, Sales, Customer, Shipping, etc., Used for Segmentation, Customer Analytics, Clustering and More.
 Inspired for retail analytics.
 This was originally used for Pentaho DI Kettle, But I found the set could be useful for Sales Simulation training.

-# Problem Statement

-In the retail industry Understanding Sales customer behavior and product trends are important for businesses striving to optimize operations and increase customer satisfaction.
-This dataset focuses on online retail transactions.
-It presents an opportunity to uncover key issues influencing business performance.
-As a data analyst The main goal is to answer the following questions.
-Each is designed to guide analysis to valuable, actionable conclusions.

 # Description
 The E-commerce Sales Data Analysis project involves several key steps: